 I’ve called for cooked pork tenderloin in this recipe.
 We grilled ours simply with sesame oil, salt and pepper.
 But you could also oven or pan roast it.
-You can use fresh jalapeño instead of pickled if you prefer.
-And if you love pickled jalapeños and have never made them yourself, here is a great recipe.
+You can use fresh jalapeño instead of pickled if you prefer and pickled radishes in place of the pickled vegetables if you happen to have them on hand.

 Inside Out Banh Mi

 - 1 teaspoon sugar

 - pinch kosher salt

 - 1 tablespoon red chile paste such as sambal oelek

 - 12 ounces cooked pork tenderloin thinly sliced

 - 1/4 cup green onion thinly sliced